mlpack/mlpack/doc/tutorials/fastmks.md

-The FastMKS algorithm builds trees on the datasets `Q` and `R` in such a way that explicit representation of the points in the kernel space is unnecessary, by using cover trees (see `mlpack::tree::CoverTree`).
+The FastMKS algorithm builds trees on the datasets `Q` and `R` in such a way that explicit representation of the points in the kernel space is unnecessary, by using cover trees (see `CoverTree`).
 This allows the algorithm to be run, for instance, on string kernels, where there is no sensible explicit representation.
 The mlpack implementation allows any type of tree that does not require an explicit representation to be used.
 For more details, see the paper.